© 2005 – 2018

 Pruin’s mother passed away June 2, 2007.

-Anyone with information regarding Billy Pruin’s undetermined death is asked to contact the Cerro Gordo County Sheriff’s Office at (641) 421-3000.
+Anyone with information regarding Billy Pruin’s unsolved case is asked to contact the Cerro Gordo County Sheriff’s Office at (641) 421-3000.